Gitroars/todo-app-api/README.md

 # todo-app-api

-This is an assignment done by Arvin (L4BC), which is related to the previous Todo Assignment. <br>
+This is an assignment done by Arvin (L4BC), which is related to the previous Todo Assignment.
+Here, it's about FastAPI.  <br>

 ## Running the Program <br>